valyrian24052/Gyan-Setu/README.md

 - **Performance Tracking**: The system tracks which knowledge is most effective in different situations.
 - **Evidence-Based Feedback**: Teacher responses are evaluated using educational best practices.
 - **Knowledge Analysis**: Tools to analyze and visualize the content of the knowledge base.
+- **DSPy Integration**: Advanced LLM interaction using Stanford's DSPy framework for self-improving prompts and declarative programming.

 ## Why Educational Books?